Job (professional wrestling): Jobbers

 Sometimes the opposite will occur, as was in the case of "Iron" Mike Sharpe, who started as a normal wrestler in the independent circuit and the WWE and ended up being a heel jobber.
 Another example is Siva Afi, who was a successful main-eventer/mid-carder in the independent circuit, including challenging Ric Flair for the NWA World Heavyweight Championship to a 60-minute time limit draw in front of 20,000 people, ended up being a jobber in the WWF, which eventually led to other local promotions to give him a jobber position.
-A tag-team known as The Undertakers that did well on the independent circuit became jobbers when they joined the WWF in 1992 and became known as Double Trouble.
+A tag-team known as The Undertakers who did well on the independent circuit became jobbers when they joined the WWF in 1992 and became known as Double Trouble.

 Sometimes, jobbing may be used as a gimmick.
 While in ECW, Al Snow began referring to jobbing on-screen as part of his gimmick.
 He subsequently formed a stable called The J.O.B.
 Squad, composed of prominent jobbers.
 In World Championship Wrestling, the tendency of the Armstrongs (particularly Brad Armstrong) to lose matches was referred to as the "Armstrong curse".
 On average, however, Brad Armstrong was more of a jobber to the stars, while his brothers were pure jobbers for the most part, though Brian Armstrong would find the greatest success of the brothers in WWE as the Road Dogg, even poking fun at WCW's 'burial' of the Armstrongs by wearing a t-shirt that said "Look Ma!
 No Curse!".
 In 2003, after he returned from his neck injury, Chris Kanyon did a jobber angle, in which his gimmick was "Who's Better Than Kanyon?
 Nobody".
 He ended up jobbing to opponents on WWE Velocity.
 A jobber angle involved Montel Vontavious Porter (MVP), whose continual losses during the end of 2008 – including embarrassing losses in which he was pinned by roll-ups from mid-level WWE superstars – cost him the signing bonus he received when he joined WWE.